-01. FSS (HSN) [6(1)(i-iii) and [7(1)(i-iii): These regulatory clauses give the requirements regarding the composition and form for Health Supplements and Nutraceuticals respectively.
+01. FSS (HSN) [6(1) (i-iii) and [7(1) (i-iii): These regulatory clauses give the requirements regarding the composition and form for Health Supplements and Nutraceuticals respectively.
 Health Supplements or Nutraceuticals shall contain ingredients specified in the table.

 Ingredients Schedule No Health Supplements Nutraceuticals

-Vitamins and Minerals and their forms I V
+Vitamins and Minerals and their forms I lacksquare

-Amino acids II V v
+Amino acids II

-Plant or botanical ingredients IV v v
+Plant or botanical ingredients IV S S

-Nutraceuticals as ingredients VI ONLY ENZYMES
+Nutraceuticals as ingredients VI ONLY ENZYMES •

-Probiotic VII v v
+Probiotic VII S S

 Prebiotics VIII V V

-- 02. Schedule IV FSS (HSN) 2016 lists plants and botanicals, which may be used. - 03.
-They may be used to supplement the normal diet of a person above 5 years of age [6(1)(i)].
-However for use by children below the age of 5, the product shall be given only under medical advice by physician/certified dietitican/nutritionist.4 - 04.
+- 2. Schedule IV F SS (H SN) 2016 lists plants and botanicals, which may be used; the lists are expanded from time to time. - 3.
+They may be used to supplement the normal diet of a person a bove 5 years of age [6(1)(i)]. - 4.
 Plants and botanicals, and their parts that may be used in Health Supplements and Nutraceuticals are provided in the Schedule, with certain clarifications under the Notes.